zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 3. For each IP address in *NS IPv4* and *NS IPv6* ("NS IP Address"), respectively, do:
    1. Determine the IP prefix in which *NS IP Address* is announced using *Prefix Database*.
-See [Prefix Lookup Methods] section below.
+Go to [Prefix Lookup Methods] section below with the IP address as input.
    2. Add found IP prefix, if any, with *NS IP Address* and name server name to the *IPv4 Prefix* and *IPv6 Prefix* sets, respectively.